blbadger/blbadger.github.io/julia-sets.md

 ![julia set1]({{https://blbadger.github.io}}fractals/julia_set_iterations.gif)

 There is more and more area that diverges with an increasing number of maximum iterations.
-What appears to be a solid area of no divergence at a small number of maximum iterations is revealed to be a mosaic of points that eventually tend towards infinity if the iteration number is high enough, as well as apparently stable points.
+What appears to be a solid area of no divergence at a small number of maximum iterations is revealed to be a mosaic of points that eventually tend towards infinity if the iteration number is high enough.